-This course is the second of the two-semester sequence for Ph.D. students in Sociology.
+This course is the second of the two-semester graduate-level social science statistics sequence.
 In this sequence, students will learn the statistical and computational principles necessary to perform modern, flexible, and creative analysis of quantitative social data.
 This course sequence will transform you from consumers of quantitative research to producers of it.